 Kristi's love for dance, somatic awareness, and devotion flow through her yoga teaching.
 She is an established and inspirational Vinyasa and Kundalini teacher who has taught throughout the United States and abroad.
 Kristi studied yoga in India and Indonesia.
 She has completed four yoga teacher trainings and has assisted Hari Kirin Kaur Khalsa, author of Art & Yoga, at Kripalu Center for Yoga & Health and Omega Institute countess times.
 Kristi has also studied extensively with movement pioneer Anna Halprin of Tamalpa Institute.
 Kristi works in the fields of transformational performance art, expressive arts/somatic movement, as well as devotional music.
 Her passion for creative expansion, artistic expression, and conscious evolution provide the foundation for her teachings.
 Kristi grew up in Camden, Maine.

 Rachel is a creative, compassionate teacher.
 She fell in love with yoga and meditation in 2001, and within a few years, she knew she wanted to teach.
 Rachel trained at Kripalu in 2006, and she has been teaching yoga in the Midcoast ever since.
 In 2014, she founded The Dancing Elephant to create a gathering place for yoga, meditation, and art in Rockland.
 Rachel has a Masters in Education, as well as teaching certificates in Kripalu Yoga, Kundalini Yoga, Art & Yoga, Children’s Yoga, and Yin Yoga.
-She is a Guide in the Shambhala Buddhist tradition.
-Rachel completed trainings through Mindful Schools and Restorative Practices, and she is working with teachers and staff at RSU #13 to bring mindfulness into K-12 classrooms.
+She is also trained as a Shambhala Guide and is currently pursuing studies in the Shambhala Buddhist path.
+Rachel completed trainings through Mindful Schools and the Restorative Justice Project, and she is working with teachers and staff at RSU #13 to bring mindfulness into K-12 classrooms.
 Prior to opening The Dancing Elephant, Rachel served as Executive Director of the Georges River Land Trust and the Director of Julia's Gallery for Young Artists at the Farnsworth.
 She lives with her partner Aaron and his daughters in Camden.
-In her free time, Rachel loves to spend time with her family-- swimming, sailing, and doing art projects.
+In her free time, Rachel loves to spend time with her family-- swimming, sailing, skiing, and doing art projects.

 Taylor has been practicing yoga since 2008 and was trained in Hatha yoga at Ashiyana Yoga Center in Goa, India in 2011.
 The practice and presence of yoga has been a important grounding force for being able to move gracefully and compassionately through her life.
 In her classes, Taylor encourages awareness and development of a mind body connection, as well as attention to safety and the cues communicated from the body.
 Her passion for mental and physical well being started with yoga and has developed into collecting the requirements to obtain a higher medical degree.
 Taylor aspires to be apart of the healing community that blends Eastern and Western philosophies in a patient-centered approach to health.
 In her free time, she can be found reading, swimming, climbing, sailing, rowing, playing in the woods, exercising her dog or eating good food.